JetBrains/amper/docs/src/user-guide/basics.md

 ### Product type

+The **product type** describes what is created when building the module: a JVM application (`jvm/app`), Android application (`android/app`), Kotlin Multiplatform library (`lib`), etc.
-The **product type** describes the target platform and the type of the module at the same time.
-Below is the list of supported product types:
+It actually tells us both the target platform and the type of the module at the same time.

-- `lib` - a reusable Kotlin Multiplatform library which can be used as a dependency by other modules in the project
-- `jvm/lib` - a reusable JVM library which can be used as a dependency by other modules in the project
-- `jvm/app` - a JVM console or desktop application
-- `windows/app` - a mingw64 application
-- `linux/app` - a native Linux application
-- `macos/app` - a native macOS application
-- `android/app` - an [Android](builtin-tech/android.md) application
-- `ios/app` - an [iOS](builtin-tech/ios.md) application
+All modules generally work the same way, but each product type may add its own set of rules and capabilities.
+Check out the [Product types](product-types/index.md) section and subsections to see details about each of them.

 ### Dependencies

 The `dependencies` section contains the list of dependencies for this module.
 They can be external maven libraries, other modules in the project, and more.

-Please see the [Dependencies](dependencies.md) section for more details.
+See the [Dependencies](dependencies.md) section for more details.

 ### Settings